topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ### 4.1.2 Circuit
 - 8x8 Dot Matrix
-    - VCC pin of the 8x8 Dot Matrix is connected to the analog pin 5V on the TOPST VCP-G board.
+    - VCC pin of the 8x8 Dot Matrix is connected to the analog pin 5V on the VCP-G board.
-    - GND pin of the 8x8 Dot Matrix is connected to GND on the TOPST VCP-G board.
+    - GND pin of the 8x8 Dot Matrix is connected to GND on the VCP-G board.
-    - DIN pin of the 8x8 Dot Matrix is connected to SPI pin 4 on the TOPST VCP-G board.
+    - DIN pin of the 8x8 Dot Matrix is connected to SPI pin 4 on the VCP-G board.
-    - CS pin of the 8x8 Dot Matrix is connected to SPI pin 5 on the TOPST VCP-G board.
+    - CS pin of the 8x8 Dot Matrix is connected to SPI pin 5 on the VCP-G board.
-    - CLS pin of the 8x8 Dot Matrix is connected to SPI pin 3 on the TOPST VCP-G board.
+    - CLS pin of the 8x8 Dot Matrix is connected to SPI pin 3 on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/F_spi.png" width="600"></p>
 <p align="center"><strong>Figure 4.1 vcpSPI_Dot8x8 Circuit Schematic</strong></p>